apache/hadoop/hadoop-yarn-project/hadoop-yarn/hadoop-yarn-site/src/site/markdown/Federation.md

 Running a Sample Job
 --------------------
-In order to submit jobs to a Federation cluster one must create a seperate set of configs for the client from which said jobs will be submitted.
+In order to submit jobs to a Federation cluster one must create a seperate set of configs for the client from which jobs will be submitted.
 In these, the **conf/yarn-site.xml** should have the following additional configurations:

 | Property | Example | Description |
 |:--- |:--- |